Recently a woman made the news by escaping from a vehicle that had been flattened by a crane in the Bronx.

 - Get a copy of the police report.

-- Call a lawyer as soon as you are medically capable of doing so.
+- Call a New York construction accident lawyer as soon as you are medically capable of doing so.

 If you are not conscious or capable of taking all these steps due to the extent of your injuries, don’t worry.
 As experienced construction lawyers, we can investigate the accident and reconstruct the facts.
 It will just be imperative for you to move fast.
 Large corporations are rather ruthless and sometimes evidence starts to mysteriously disappear if you wait too long.
 The statute of limitations is 2 years, but you don’t want to wait that long.